MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

     The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF or Windows Forms project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your app.

     > [!NOTE]
     > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
-The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host UWP controls in the XAML Island.
+The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host to UWP controls on the XAML Island.

 ## Create a WPF project